-Please note that this service is available to all adults in Dorset and Poole, and adults over 65 years old in Bournemouth.
+The service is available to all adults in Poole and Christchurch, and adults over 65 years old in Bournemouth.

-If we think reablement can help, our staff will visit you at home to talk to you about it.
-We will find out what you want to be able to do and agree when help is needed.
+Our staff will visit you at home to find out what you want to be able to do and agree when help is needed.
 We will then arrange support in your home to help you regain confidence and ability in carrying out daily living tasks, such as:

 - dressing and getting into and out of bed

 - washing and shaving

 The amount of help needed varies with each person and their circumstances.
 You might need only a few visits a week or several visits a day.
 Over a period of up to several weeks, the amount of help you need should reduce quickly, as your confidence and ability improves.

 At the end of a period of reablement, most people can live independently at home.
 However, if you're not fully independent or you need longer-term care and support, we will tell you how much more help we think you need.
 We will also tell you how much this might cost and whether we will pay something towards that cost.

 How to get help

 Our social care teams may offer reablement before you are discharged from hospital.